Yard and transition modules

 Mel Johnson "works" the yard setting up a train.

-The yard is made up of three six-foot long modules similar to one shown above.
+The yard is made up of two six-foot long modules similar to one shown above.

 Mel built this "armstrong" manual turntable at the far end of the yard.
 Its sole use is to turn equipment 180 degrees so the two-conductor knife switch acts as a positive alignment lock while making electrical contact.
 The switch has to be "open" in order to rotate the turntable so that means that without electricity a loco can't accidentally run.